-- Our Pupil Premium strategy has been supported by additional activities that we are not using Pupil Premium funding or Recovery Premium funding for.
-This will include wellbeing sessions that have been paid for through an additional grant the school received last academic year. - We are a small school.
+- Our Pupil Premium strategy has been supported by additional activities that we are not using Pupil Premium funding or Recovery Premium funding for. - We are a small school.
 The number of children receiving pupil premium is low which makes us limited in implementing large programmes.
 We carefully plan how to spend this money so it has the most impact on our pupils based on their needs.